arlofonseca/fivem-parking/README.md

 #### `/impound`

-- This command is limited to specific job roles, utilized for relocating vehicles to the vehicle impound and placing them in the 'impound' state.
+- This command is restricted to certain job roles and is used for moving vehicles to the impound lot, where they are placed in the 'impound' state.
+You can modify `config.impound.command` to adjust this command according to your requirements.

 *By default, this command serves as the standard method for impounding vehicles.
 If you happen to be utilizing [ox_target](https://github.com/overextended/ox_target), an additional option is available, allowing you to impound vehicles using the target eye.*